vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Debugging/Debugger.md

 ## Debugger
 ### Description
-The debugger is a tool that allows the halting of program execution so values can be inspected, lines of code can be stepped over, and sometimes even modified.
+The debugger is a tool that can halt code execution.
+Values can be inspected, lines of code can be stepped over, and sometimes even modified.
 This does not require recompiling your code, or exiting Play Mode.

 A functioning IDE is required, so first check [IDE configuration](../IDE%20Configuration.md) if you are experiencing basic issues.

 ### Shared concepts
 #### Attaching
-Your IDE needs to target a running application to start a debugging session.
+Your IDE needs to target a running application to start debugging.
 Usually this functionality is found in one of the top utility bars in an IDE's interface.

 #### Breakpoints
-Breakpoints are the entry point to a debugging session, mark a line at or before a problem area and when the debugger is attached execution will halt when this line is reached.
+Breakpoints are the entry point to a debugging session.
+Mark a line with a breakpoint and execution will halt when this line is reached if the debugger is attached.

-When program execution is halted **Unity will freeze**, you can now use the other debugger features of your IDE to assess problems.
-Stop debugging to resume Unity's normal function; debuggers will have a Resume Program button which will continue whilst remaining attached.
+When execution is halted **Unity will freeze**.
+You can now use the other debugger features of your IDE to assess problems. **Stop** debugging to resume Unity's normal function, or **Resume** to continue execution while remaining attached.

 #### Variable inspection
 Hovering over an initialised variable during debugging will provide you with a view of its internals.
-This enables you to discover information about faults in logic, or uninitialised values.
+You can discover information about faults in logic or uninitialised values this way.
 Often a debugger will also allow you to hover an expression to evaluate its outcome (eg. the result of an if statement).

 #### Stepping